cudmore/mapmanager_ipynb/README.md

 Eventual features are:

- - Make a Flask app where a Map MAnager map or single timepoint can be loaded.
+ - Make a Flask app where a Map Manager map or single timepoint file can be loaded.
  - Interface to select x/y data from table and then make a new plot.
  - On selection, report mean/sd/se/n for selection in each plot
  - Provide more advanced plotting and statistics using pandas pivot tables.
 For example, plot all sLen2d and then create a visual mask and output statistics for each segment.